Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Caps of the Polar

-\begin{lemma} Let $z \in \RE^d$ be a point that lies on a vertical ray from the origin $O$, and let $K$ be a $(d-1)$-dimensional convex body whose interior intersects the segment $O z$ at some point $x$ (see Figure~\ref{f:polars}).
-Let $G$ be the polar of the dual cap of $K$ with respect to $z$, let $\overline{K}$ be the vertical projection of $K$, and let $h$ be the hyperplane parallel to $K$ passing through $z$.
-Then $G - h^* = \alpha \kBarStar$, where $\alpha = \|x z\| / \|O z\|$. \end{lemma}
+\begin{lemma} Let $z \in \RE^d$ be a point that lies on a vertical ray from the origin $O$, and let $B$ be a $(d-1)$-dimensional convex body whose interior intersects the segment $O z$ at some point $x$ (see Figure~\ref{f:polars}).
+Let $G$ be the polar of the dual cap of $B$ with respect to $z$, let $\overline{B}$ be the vertical projection of $B$, and let $h$ be the hyperplane parallel to $B$ passing through $z$.
+Then $G - h^* = \alpha \bBarStar$, where $\alpha = \|x z\| / \|O z\|$. \end{lemma}

 Note that $G$ is a $(d-1)$-dimensional convex body that lies on the horizontal hyperplane $z^*$.
-Since $h$ passes through $z$ and does not intersect $K$, $h^*$ is a point lying within $G$, and therefore the translate $G - h^*$ is horizontal and contains the origin.
-Since $\overline{K}$ is also horizontal and contains the origin, so does $\kBarStar$ (see Figure~\ref{f:polars}).
+Since $h$ passes through $z$ and does not intersect $B$, $h^*$ is a point lying within $G$, and therefore the translate $G - h^*$ is horizontal and contains the origin.
+Since $\overline{B}$ is also horizontal and contains the origin, so does $\bBarStar$ (see Figure~\ref{f:polars}).

-\begin{proof} Let $u$ be the unit vector orthogonal to $K$, and let $v$ be the unit vector in the vertical direction.
-Let $g$ be any hyperplane as described above.
-Letting $w = g^*$, it follows that $g$ is the set of points $p$ satisfying $\ang{w, p} = 1$.
-In order to find the polar of $\overline{K}$, our approach is to find the equation of the hyperplane $g'$ whose normal has no vertical component and which passes through the vertical projection of the intersection of $g$ with the hyperplane containing $K$.
-Clearly, by taking the polar of this hyperplane, we will obtain a point in $\kBarStar$ and, moreover, all points in $\kBarStar$ can be generated in this manner.
+\begin{proof} Let $g$ be any hyperplane passing through $z$ and not intersecting $B$.
+Note that $g$ is the set of points $p$ satisfying $\ang{g^*, p} = 1$.
+Define the hyperplane $g'$ to be the set of points $p$ satisfying the equation $\ang{g^*-h^*,p} = \alpha$.
+We claim that (i) the normal to $g'$ has no vertical component, and (ii) it passes through the intersection of $g$ with the hyperplane containing $B$.